 +44 (0)207 822 1200

-During pupillage, Lucinda assisted senior and junior members of chambers in a broad range of matters, including: resisting an application for interim payment in a multi-million pound action brought on behalf of a claimant in a minimally conscious state; a cross-border LCIA arbitration concerning a gas explosion at a power plant; a trial in the TCC concerning extensive property damage and loss of profits caused by a fire started during the 2011 London riots; a case concerning the extent of a construction company’s vicarious liability for the deliberate destruction of a third party’s property by its subcontractor, and advising a private hospital on the prospects of defending a claim for delayed diagnosis of cauda equina syndrome.
+Lucinda has assisted senior and junior members of chambers in a broad range of matters, including: resisting an application for interim payment in a multi-million pound action brought on behalf of a claimant in a minimally conscious state; a cross-border LCIA arbitration concerning a gas explosion at a power plant; a trial in the TCC concerning extensive property damage and loss of profits caused by a fire started during the 2011 London riots; a case concerning the extent of a construction company’s vicarious liability for the deliberate destruction of a third party’s property by its subcontractor, and advising a private hospital on the prospects of defending a claim for delayed diagnosis of cauda equina syndrome.

 Before joining chambers, Lucinda graduated from the University of Cambridge with a First class degree in Modern and Medieval Languages, where she received prizes for academic excellence and an outstanding dissertation.
 She completed the New Entrepreneurs Foundation programme in 2016 and worked for a start-up business where she gave regular presentations to the board of a FTSE 250 company.
 She has also worked for television and theatre production companies in Spain, Bolivia and the UK.